 All of us can become better at being thankful and seeing God’s goodness in our day.

 As a family, you can help each other try to be more thankful.
-Perhaps during your meal together take it in turns to say one thing you are thankful for, as parents model this and help your little ones say what they are trying to say.
-Of course, this may be helped with turning the TV off during meals…
+Perhaps during your meal together take it in turns to say one thing you are thankful for.
+As parents, try and help your little ones put into words what they are trying to say.
+Try and stay focused and avoid distractions such as a television or radio playing during mealtimes.

 • STEP FOUR: Adoration •